-Adults overweight at ages 18 and over by sex and educational attainment level, 2014
+Overweight at ages 18 and over by level of educational attainment and sex, 2014

 For the EU as a whole, there is a social gradient for both men and women in both the proportion who are pre-obese (BMI of at least 25 but less than 30) and obese (BMI of 30 or more) based on EHIS data.
 That is to say, both decrease as level of educational attainment increases.
 Among men at this age, however, these differences in levels of pre-obesity by level of educational attainment are small.